Jsevillamol/ctalearn/README.md

 Each folder will contain the config file specifying what parameters were used for that run, plus the usual output of a run.

-Additionally, the script will generate a summary of all the run results and comparative `png` plots.
+Additionally, the script will generate a `csv` summary of all the run results and comparative `png` plots.

 ### Generating the pixel_pos files
 In order to work properly, CTALearn relies on the generation of some files containing